 2018-2020 – Evaluation phase

 We conducted a nationwide online randomised controlled trial (RCT) of COPe-support to evaluate its effectiveness in improving carers’ wellbeing and caregiving experience.
-Watch this space as we are anticipating to have the trial results analysed by early Spring 2021.

 The RCT protocol of COPe-support: